reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 Due to the introduction of ref cleanup functions, returning anything else from a ref callback will now be rejected by TypeScript.

-The fix is usually to stop using implicit returns e.g.
+The fix is usually to stop using implicit returns, for example:

 ```diff
 -<div ref={current => (instance = current)} />